vasilakisfil/Introspected-REST/README.md

 to understand API's responses and access the API's capabilities and manipulate the resources.

 Metadata could be **API-specific, resource-specific, action-specific or even object-specific**.
-There could also be different kinds of metadata like runtime (pagination information), structural (data types of an object), hypermedia (links, actions, forms), informational (targeted for humans).
+There could also be different kinds of metadata: runtime (i.e. pagination information), structural (i.e. data types of a resource object), hypermedia (i.e. links, actions, forms), informational, targeted to humans (i.e. general information, descriptions).
-Last but not least, metadata are not restricted to a response but a request could also have metadata.

 Usually metadata are not volatile, except runtime metadata that depend on the request and the resource at the given time and state respectively.